-The New England Association of Recovery Court Professionals (NEARCP), is a non-profit consortium of professionals working with and in recovery courts across six states: Connecticut, Rhode Island, Massachusetts, New Hampshire, Maine, and Vermont.
-Our members work across all recovery court dimensions and include judges, lawyers, treatment providers, case managers, probation and law enforcement officers, and more.
+The New England Association of Recovery Court Professionals (NEARCP), is a non-profit consortium of professionals working with and in recovery courts across six states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+Our members work across all recovery court dimensions and include judges, lawyers, treatment providers, case managers, probation and law enforcement officers, and other professionals.
 Together, we address current and emerging issues confronting recovery courts with timely and critical training and technical assistance.
 The NEARCP promotes regional coordination to address challenges common in New England treatment courts and develops collective policies and practices responsive to those challenges.
 With a central forum and repository of resources relevant to the development, operation, and administration of recovery courts, the NEARCP is here to help your recovery court community.

 What’s Recovery Got To Do With It?
 Only. . .
 Everything!